 I will say though that this book had A LOT of sex, seemingly more than in the others, or at least that’s how it seemed the first time I read it.
 Maybe I’ve just become accustomed to all the sex, or maybe it’s that I know the characters better, but I wasn’t as bothered by it and noticed a lot more depth the second and third times around.
 I was also thrown off by the ending of Book 2 since it didn’t seem like something Daniel would agree to, but, believable or not, I came to love it.
 And damn it if *SPOILER* the relationship between Daniel and Dev isn’t pretty much the greatest ever.
-I mean, I ADORE the love between Daniel and Zoey, but this is different.
+I mean, I ADORE the love between Daniel and Zoey, but I like this in a different way.
 And this is the book when it starts hinting at more and becoming deliciously tension-filled.
 And I can’t believe I missed Bris’s almost slip-up in the bathtub the first time! *END SPOILER*

 So if you can roll with the twists and the romance-y stuff, this book is another fantastic one in the series.
-There’s lots of werewolves, Daniel letting his vampire freak flag fly, Dev’s ass of a brother whom you won’t be able to help but feel for, fighting off animated corpses, Marcus’s persuasion powers, and epic battles to look forward to!
+There’s lots of wolf shifters, Daniel letting his vampire freak flag fly, Dev’s ass of a brother whom you won’t be able to help but feel for, fighting off animated corpses, Marcus’s persuasion powers, and epic battles to look forward to!

 More Books in the Series:

 Book Review: Steal the Light (Thieves Book 1) by Lexi Blake